rajesh-bhat/rajesh-bhat.github.io/index.md

 * **[US Patent, Walmart Ref.5258US01]** - *Systems and methods for detecting offensive text in images.*

 ## Medium Blogs
+* [*Resources to start your journey in Data Science*](https://towardsdatascience.com/resources-to-start-your-journey-in-data-science-bf960a8d928c) published in *Towards Data Science*.

+* [*Reducing the Carbon Foot Prints of CNNs at the cost of interactions-Depthwise & Pointwise Convolution*](https://towardsdatascience.com/reducing-the-carbon-foot-prints-of-cnns-at-the-cost-of-interactions-depthwise-pointwise-conv-5df850ea33a4) published in *Towards Data Science.*
+Authors: *Rajesh Shreedhar Bhat*, Souradip Chakraborty

 * [*Why not Mean Squared Error(MSE) as a loss function for Logistic Regression?*](https://towardsdatascience.com/why-not-mse-as-a-loss-function-for-logistic-regression-589816b5e03c) published in *Towards Data Science.*
 Authors: *Rajesh Shreedhar Bhat*, Souradip Chakraborty